“How are we doing on SEO?”

 By looking at the high-performing pages, you can find trends and see what people are clicking or looking for so you can make changes or recommendations to other pages that aren’t receiving a lot of page views.

-Sites that load faster create a better user experience and reduce bounce rate.
+Sites that load faster create a better user experience and reduce bounce rates.
 Images and videos with higher sizes tend to slow down the website.
 Check your site so you can implement ways to make the page faster.
 You can use Google Page Insights to create a breakdown of your page speed.

 Make sure you include all the backlinks - the number of backlinks you’ve earned, the quality of links, and how much traffic your new links are bringing in.